jun-simons/ChronoGraph/README.md

   Graph repositories support branches, fast-forward and three-way merges (with pluggable merge policies).

 - **Graph Algorithms**
-  Reachability, shortest-path stubs, and more, via a dedicated `graph/algorithms/` submodule.
+  Reachability, shortest paths, connected components, topological sorting, cycle detecition, and more are offered in a dedicated `graph/algorithms/` submodule.

 ## Prerequisites